 Deep Dive: Blunders and the Deck

 The first issue I noticed was how the foundation's lower level wound up much higher above the ground than I'd planned.
-This was due to my having incorrectly calculated the slope of the ravine.
+This was due to my having incorrectly calculated the slope of the ravine, as well as not taking into account changes I made in the length of the foundation.
 In the image below, notice how high the back of the house sits—it's about twice as tall as I'd envisioned.
 (I could have corrected this by increasing the height difference of the three levels.)

 The other issue was that the foundation is off-angle from how I'd planned it by around 10-12 degrees.
 This was due to a failure on my part to more carefully supervise the excavators as they started digging.
 The view below offers a sense of how the house points to the right (hover to see more detail).